-QR code is a way of storing data in the form of two dimensional representation.
-It is also a form of barcode.
+QR code is a way of storing data in the form of two-dimensional representation.
+It is also a form of a barcode.
 Developed in 1994, the QR code is scanned by a QR scanner to get the information it represents.
 It stores data horizontally as well as vertically.

 QR Code that scans to www.geeksforgeeks.org

 Near Field Communication (NFC) is a relatively newer technology developed in 2002.
 It was developed for communication between two devices using inductive coupling.
 It offers a low-speed connection to devices within 4 cm.
 It is very simple to set up the NFC technology.
 It is widely used in cashless payouts.